Hi! I'm Alex Cohen, a PhD candidate at MIT

 About Me

 I grew up in Needham, MA, and got my early education through the Needham Public Schools system.
 Throughout high school, I played a lot of tennis and participated on the cross country and squash teams.
 After high school, I moved to the midwest to attend the University of Chicago.
 At UChicago, I studied Molecular Engineering and Computer Science.
 I was also president of the club tennis team and spent most of my weekends running practices for other students and members of the Hyde Park community.
-I am now a second year PhD student in chemical engineering and computational science and engineering at MIT.
+I am now a fourth year PhD student in chemical engineering and computational science and engineering at MIT.
 I am a member of the Dunkel and Bazant groups.
 In my free time, I play on the MIT club tennis team and host trivia nights for the chemical engineering department.
 I also spend many weekends hiking and camping in the white mountains in New Hampshire.

 Research